michaelshiloh/resourcesForClasses/README.md

 #### Giant Servo Motors Resources

-Basically the motor can be configured to be driven by a standard servo motor signal, just like Arduino delivers.
-In that mode you can select the direction of rotation and the range of rotation, up to about 300 degrees.
+The motor can be configured to be driven by a standard servo motor signal, just like the signal that Arduino delivers.

-**Your Arduino code is no different from a regular servo** Arduino has no idea that there is a bigger servo motor there.
+**Your Arduino code is no different from a regular servo**!
+Arduino has no idea that there is a bigger servo motor there.
 Just as with a regular servo, you need to adjust the angle to whatever is appropriate to your needs.
+Think about this before you attach anything to the motor.

 **Instructions**
 1. Move the jumpers to the correct position as indicated below